WujiWang-astro/-/journal/2020January.md

 * See a travel group maybe Korean don't wear any mask.
 Two do, but just hang on the chin
 * I seat when I get on the U6
 * The woman seats infront of me just moves far from me by the door
+* On my way back, same wearing, nobody seats infornt of me

+**Feb.
+3rd 2020**
+* I just wear the mask today and get on the Ubahn at around 9:40
+* See another girl probably Chinese wears mask on the Ubahn